-BA, BA (Hons) University of the Western Cape, MA Anthropology, University of Chicago
+BA, BA (Hons) University of the Western Cape;A Anthropology, University of Chicago

-Disability, Gender, Postcolonialism, Epistemology, Citizenship, Visual Culture, Embodiment
+Research fields Disability, Gender, Race, Violence, Decoloniality, Epistemology, Citizenship, Visual Culture, Embodiment

 My primary research interests lie in the mediation of subject formation in social life as well as in theory.
 I have cultivated an interdisciplinary perspective which crosses the disciplines of anthropology, philosophy, sociology and psychology.
 My research foci, broadly, lies in embodiment: its experience, discursive formation, institutional mediations and theoretical configurations.
 More specifically, I am interested in the production of knowledge, gender, race, disability, citizenship and visual culture.

 For my PhD research, I am exploring disability from a decolonial feminist perspective.

 Called to Song, my debut novel, was published in 2018.